alex94cp/auth-rbac/README.md

 # auth-rbac
-An authentication/authorization library that implements RBAC
+An authentication/authorization library that implements RBAC for node.js